rogalski/mgr/README.md

 - [`reducer.m`](reducer.m) defines reduction framework.
 It separates G to atomic parts and performs reduction on each part (each connected component).
 - `graph_reduce_*.m` files defines graph algorithms reduction.
 Interface is defined in `graph_reduce_abstract.m`.
 - `nodewise_*.m` files defines nodewise reduction algorithms.
 Interface is defined in `nodewise_abstract.m`.

+## About MATLAB version

+MATLAB 2015b+ is recommended to take advantage of [http://www.mathworks.com/products/matlab/matlab-execution-engine/](JIT-Compiler implemented in MATLAB Engine).